 - Hattori Hanzo in Path Of The Assassin, in addition to his Ninjutsu skills.

 - Goemon Ishikawa of Lupin III.
 His demonstrations of Implausible Fencing Powers pretty much fit into every category, and it would actually be shorter to list the things he hasn't managed to cut in half.
-His fighting skills are nothing to sneeze at either.
+His fighting skills without the sword are nothing to sneeze at either.

 - Bleach: According to the Character Book of Souls and the Official Bootleg, Captain Unohana is touted as a master swordsman.
 It is eventually revealed in the manga that the name Yachiru was a name given to the one shinigami that was capable of mastering all known sword styles and forms that exist and whose identity is none other than Captain Yachiru Unohana, First Kenpachi of the 11th division.